Stamp Duty Calculator

 Buying With a Partner?

-If you're buying with someone else, the rules for first-time buyer relief depend on both buyers' history:
+If you're buying with someone else, the rules for first-time buyer relief depend on both buyers' history.
+You can compare these scenarios using our main stamp duty calculator:

 • Both first-time buyers: You qualify for the full relief